 ST is a winter peaking zone substation.
-The ST maximum demand (prior to load transfers) is forecast to be 82.0 MVA for the winter of 2025 under a 10% Probability of Exceedance (POE).
-By 2034 it is forecast that maximum demand will rise to approximately 114 MVA.
-This rapid increase in the maximum demand forecast over the next several years is largely the result of significant subdivision developments occurring in the northern part of the Somerton supply area.
+The ST maximum demand (prior to load transfers) is forecast to be 91.3 MVA for the winter of 2025 under a 10% Probability of Exceedance (POE).
+By 2034 it is forecast that maximum demand will rise to approximately 121 MVA.
+Our forecasts for underlying growth are developed by our forecasting consultant, Blunomy, and are customised for the local area.
+This rapid increase in the maximum demand forecast over the next several years is largely the result of some significant subdivision developments occurring in the northern part of the Somerton supply area.

-In addition to the forecast underlying maximum demand increase, a number of new major customers are expected to connect to the network within the northern part of Somerton supply area (within the next two to three years), with an expected total maximum demand of 33 MVA (summer)/28 MVA (winter) expected to be connected upstream of ST on its sub-transmission network by 2034.
-Our forecasts for major customers are developed by moderating and aggregating our customers' forecasts of maximum demand using a formalised process that takes into account the likelihood of each connection proceeding, timing and magnitude of initial and ultimate load, and the advancement of each through the connection process.
+In addition to the forecast underlying maximum demand increase, a number of new major customers are expected to connect to the network within the northern part of Somerton supply area (within the next two to three years), with an expected total maximum demand of 33 MVA (summer) / 28 MVA (winter) by 2034 expected to be connected upstream of ST on its sub-transmission network.
+Our forecasts for major customers are developed by moderating and aggregating our customers' forecasts of maximum demand using a formalised process that takes into account the likelihood of each connection (proceeding, timing and magnitude of initial and ultimate load), and the advancement of each through the connection process.